-SXSW 2017: What's Weird, Crazy and Amazing This Year -- So Far
+SXSW 2017: Last Year's Weird, Crazy and Amazing

 Entrepreneur is on the ground at SXSW.
 Watch our coverage for highlights throughout the festival.

 SXSW isn’t just a celebration of music, tech and innovation.
 It’s an event that celebrates the mashup, the magic that happens when you combine the unexpected.
 After all, what other event lineup includes former Vice President Joe Biden, a Q&A with Mick Fleetwood of Fleetwood Mac and an interactive Power Ranger battle.

 We’ll update this slideshow throughout the festival to show you everything that’s weird and wonderful.
 Take a look at what's been planned -- and be sure to come back as the event unfolds.